RANDALL SCOTTING COUNTERTENOR

 – Evan McCormack, Opera Pulse

-As a recitalist celebrating an eclectic array of art song, folk traditions, and new composition, Randall has been endorsed as “a versatile and probing artist, with wide-reaching repertoire interests and a deep sense of musicality and style”.
-His passion for recital inspires programs not traditionally associated with the countertenor voice, including Schumann’s Dichterliebe, Ligeti’s Öt Arany-dal, and Berio’s Canzoni popolari.
-He has been presented at several venues in London (St Martin-in-the-fields, The National Gallery, Handel House Museum, the V & A, ), on tour in Hungary and Czechia, as well as in Boston, Dallas, and Denver.
-Randall’s current recital program with the British pianist Simon Lepper, Here, before we parted, explores music ranging from Hungarian folk song to a new cycle by the American composer Clint Borzoni.
+As a recitalist, Randall has been endorsed as “a versatile and probing artist, with wide-reaching repertoire interests and a deep sense of musicality and style”.
+His passion for recital inspires programs not traditionally associated with the countertenor voice, including Schumann’s Dichterliebe, Ligeti’s Öt Arany‐dal, and Berio’s Canzoni popolari.
+He has been presented at several venues in London (St Martin‐in‐the‐fields, The National Gallery, Handel House Museum, the V & A), on tour in Hungary and Czechia, as well as in Boston, Dallas, and Denver.
+In 2020, Randall will present a recital program of new works for countertenor in New York, including songs commissioned for his voice.

 Originally from a small town in Colorado, an unlikely trajectory led Randall to begin singing countertenor in his mid-20s after several years studying the cello and composition.
 In the spring of 2018, he received a PhD from London’s Royal College of Music focused on lesser known 18th century Italian opera.
 Randall’s recordings include the DVD of Vivaldi’s Ercole sul Termodonte with il Complesso Barocco, the title role in Caldara’s oratorio Santo Stefano, and a contemporary cantata for countertenor and chorus entitled Dive: A Water Music.
 For the BBC, he has been featured singing the music of J.C.
 Bach and speaking about Mozart and the castrato Manzuoli for the documentary Mozart’s London Odyssey.
-A new recording of 18th century arias is currently in development comprised of modern-day premieres by uncommon baroque composers.
+Future projects and performances include a recording and concerts throughout the US and France of an oratorio by Caldara, and a recording of 18th century arias comprised of modern-day premieres by lesser-known baroque composers.